davidbhr/CompactionAnalyzer/README.md

 ## Resolving compound effects

-An application of the CompactionAnalyzer might resolving the effects on cell contractility for different drug tests.
+An application of the CompactionAnalyzer is resolving drug-dependend effects on cell contractility.
+Due to variability in cell shapes, a large sample size of cells is desirable

 (ToDo: Image here ?)

 (..  time development and cell-cell communication)